Home Authors Posts by UC Science

 For most of us, mushrooms are the most familiar type of fungi, but not all fungi produce mushrooms.
 Of the estimated 5 million species of fungi, about 14,000 produce mushrooms.
 New Zealand has a fascinating mix of native, endemic and introduced fungi.
 With a bit of practice, patience, and a sharp eye, these species are only a foray away.

-Since the two of us were children, climate change and the destruction of our natural world have been in the collective psyche of the developed world.
-We grew up being told that aerosols were making a hole in the...
+Since the two of us were children, climate change and the destruction of our natural world have been in the collective psyche of the...

 Skip to toolbar